UNCG-Github/Github/README.md

 All Organizations must have at least one designated owner.
 Owners are responsible for their organization, and are required to attend training or other mandated events as part of the Github service.
 Organizations that do not have an active UNCG owner, may be scheduled for removal/deletion.

 [Click here for the the detailed Organization Request Process](/Organizations/Organization_Request_Process.md).

-## Collaboration outside UNCG

-Organization, project, and repository owners can collaborate with people outside UNCG, using the "[Outside Collaborator](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/adding-outside-collaborators-to-repositories-in-your-organization)" feature of Github.
-[Outside Collaborators](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/adding-outside-collaborators-to-repositories-in-your-organization) will be required to have Github [2FA enabled](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa) on their account, but will not need to login using an iSpartan username/password.

 ## Data Classification